Our products

 Remove from heat and let rest for 2 minutes.
 Sprinkle with fresh chopped parsley.
 Serve in the same pot with crusty bread for dipping in the sauce.

-The picada: the secret to zarzuela
+The picada: the secret of zarzuela

 The picada is what separates a zarzuela from a generic fish stew.
 It is a centuries-old Catalan technique that acts as a thickener, flavoring agent, and flavor enhancer all at once.